 |Stairs or railings||$618||$306–$975||$115–$1,750|

 If you don’t have a savings buffer to put toward unexpected home repairs, you might be tempted to juggle your existing personal expenses to scrape together what you need.
-Applying for a personal loan could be a better option than these three ways people use to pay for home repairs — and keep you from landing in an even worse financial situation:
+Applying for a personal loan could be a better option than these three ways people use to pay for home repairs — and keep you from landing in an even worse financial situation.

-If you don’t have the money for repairs when the unexpected or unpreventable happens, you’re not alone.
+If you don’t have the money for repairs when the unexpected happens, you’re not alone.
 You’re also not out of luck.
 Start your search with our comprehensive guide to personal loans so you can jump right into comparing lenders when you have to cover an emergency home repair.

 Image Source: Stutterstock